friends-ce-3-group/capstone-documentation/README.md

 <img src="images/image-ecs-rds-security-group.png" width="250">

 Security Groups are used throughout the infrastructure to protect resources from direct access.
-The RDS only allows inbound traffic from the security group of the ECS tasks to ensure only ECS tasks can make connections to the database.
-The ECS service which contains the ECS tasks only allows inbound traffic coming from the Application Load Balancer (ALB).
+The RDS only allows inbound traffic from the security group of the ECS tasks to ensure that only ECS tasks can make connections to the database.
+The ECS service which contains the ECS tasks only allows inbound traffic from the Application Load Balancer (ALB).

 <img src="images/image-cloudfront-security-groups.png" width="250">

 AWS CloudFront distribution was set up with the ALB, S3 buckets, and API Gateway resources as the origin.
-The intention is to only allow access to these resources from CloudFront.
+The intention is to only allow access to these resources from AWS CloudFront.
 For example, S3 buckets should not be public and APIs should only called from CloudFront hostnames.
 CloudFront also serves as a Content Delivery Network to allow content to be cached at the edge so that end-users can experience faster access to our website content.

 #### AWS WAF, Shield, and Captcha
-Web Application Firewall (WAF) and standard AWS Shield were set up to protect both the ALB and APIGateway resources.
+AWS Web Application Firewall (WAF) and standard AWS Shield were set up to protect both the ALB and API Gateway resources.
 These tools allow us to track network traffic.
-In particular, the ability to have a geographical view of our visitors, bot detection, allowed/blocked requests and prevent DDoS attacks.
+Furthermore, it provides a range of features including bot detection, allowed/blocked requests, tracking the geographic locations of the website's visitors and also DDoS attack prevention.

 <img src="images/image-aws-captcha.png" width="250">